darrenmcgill35/milestone2/README.md

        be available in the software development platform GITHUB)

 1. Once in a GITHUB repositories it was made live using GITHUB Pages.

+## *Credits*

+#### Content
+All text information on the site is my own.

+#### Media
+All county crest were searched for using google, a screen shot was taken and cropped to size

+#### logo
+The GAA logo was search for using google images and a screen shot was taken and cropped to size.

+#### Main images
+The main image/background image was taken by myself and is off Croke Park Stadium in Dublin.

+© Darren McGill 2019